20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 13. Create a simple handwashing station

 If you’re serving sticky BBQ foods like ribs, wings, corn on the cob, or saucy burgers, a handwashing station is a smart addition.
-Fill a beverage dispenser with water, place a small bucket underneath to catch drips, and set out hand soap and paper towels.
+For a DIY option, fill a beverage dispenser with water, place a small bucket underneath to catch drips, and set out hand soap and paper towels.

 14. Add shade where guests naturally gather